Ph.D. in Education, Concentration in Art Education

 - Three letters of recommendation addressing the student’s potential for graduate study in education

 - Transcripts of all previous college work

 - A personal interview and additional writing sample (may be requested)

 - Professional vitae/resume

-Dr. Wolfgang is assistant professor and graduate program director of art education in the School of the Arts
+Dr. Sara Wilson McKay is an associate professor of art education in the VCU School of the Arts

 Alternate contact email for this program: SOEinfo@vcu.edu